peterlee0127/SparkRestful/README.md

 SparkRestful
 ============

-iOS App for Spark Device
+Design for iOS using SparkCore Cloud API